Our team is diverse, yet driven by a single focus: the children we serve.

 Amy, our Lead Occupational Therapist, comes to us with over 18 years of experience under her belt.
 Originally from Pennsylvania, by way of South Carolina, Amy has proven to be a perfect fit for our clinic.
 Due to her easy-going demeanor and quick adaptability, she is able to develop strong, nurturing, and mutually respectful relationships with all her clients.

 Amy’s steadfast professionalism is only outmatched by her convivial personality, which is always present and made clear by the laughter that constantly flows from her sessions.
-She adds creativity and excitement to everything she does, and this makes her a huge hit with her clients and pretty much anyone who crosses her path.
-Amy has a knack for turning the mundane into the extraordinary, making even the most boring tasks stimulating and fun.
+She adds creativity and excitement to everything she does, and this makes her a huge hit with her clients and pretty much anyone who crosses her

 Amy received her Bachelor of Science in Occupational Therapy from Elizabethtown College in 2000.
 She also spent two years at the University of Southern California as a working professional while she earned her Certification in Sensory Integration.
 Amy is trained in several protocols, such as DIR/Floortime, AHA BLS for Healthcare Providers, The Size Matters Handwriting Program, and Sensory Regulation in Children with Autism, ADHD, and Sensory Disorders, just to name a few.
 She also has experience in Handwriting Without Tears and Astronaut Training.
 Amy also has an incredibly well-rounded occupational therapy background, having treated adults and children in a multitude of practice settings, including schools, hospitals, and rehabilitation facilities.